hmteditors/composite-summer21/docs/nbs/index.md

 Interactive analysis available from notebooks you can run locally in this repository:

-- `search.jl`: search text of scholia
+- `tfidfsearcharchive.jl`: search text of scholia (includes TF-IDF score of terms)
 - `reader.jl`: a mulitextual reader.
 Read *scholia* and *Iliad* texts for a given book/line reference.
 - `zipfer.jl`: graph frequency of terms in the *scholia*
 - `persfreqs.jl`: graph frequency of personal names